NRLMMD-GEOIPS/geoips/docs/source/new-docs/concepts/functionality/interfaces/yaml_based/gridline_annotators.rst

 ================================
 A gridline_annotator plugin is broken into 4 elements, one of them which is optional.
-The following sections will describe each element, and how each come together to format your gridlines on any annotated image that you create using GeoIPS.
+The following sections will describe each element, and how each come together to format your gridlines in any annotated image that you create using GeoIPS.

-Every gridline_annotator plugin is
+Every gridline_annotator plugin is composed of:

 Labels
 ------